3ru/gpt-translate/website/src/pages/docs/references/supported-file-format.md

 ### Markdown `.md`

+<details><summary>Trick</summary><div>

 Long sentences, such as a novel with no line breaks at all, are difficult to split into separate translations and may cause errors.
-If your English text contains approximately 80,000 consecutive characters without line breaks, please review your text proofreading.
+If your text contains approximately 80,000 consecutive characters (when using gpt-3.5) without line breaks, please review your text proofreading.

 #### Example